popphp/pop-bootstrap/README.md

 =============

-A skeleton application for the Pop Web Application Framework, using Bootstrap and Font Awesome frameworks.
+A skeleton application for the Pop Web Application Framework, using the Bootstrap and Font Awesome frameworks.

 Installation
 ============